 Organizations that focus on making appeals for annual financial commitment among their members are more likely to achieve a higher amount of offerings and overall givings.
 Along the same line, church members that make pledges tend to give more than the ones who do not link themselves to any pledge.
 As a nonprofit or a church, a well managed donor management software may help, but how do you really raise the bar involving your members and others beyond your organization?
-Let’s take a look at the few measures that can be taken.
+Let’s take a look at the few measures that can be taken to improve your annual stewardship campaign

 Mobilize your leaders and members